HedgehogDevelopment/HedgehogDevelopment.github.io/razl/script.markdown

 Connections define how Sitecore Razl should connect to a Sitecore instance.
 The connections are created with a PowerShell Cmdlet and are stored in a variable for later use.

-    $sitecoreServer = Get-RazlConnection -SitecoreWebUrl <string> -DatabaseName <string> -AccessGuid <Guid>

-This command creates a connection to the server specified by the -SitecoreWebUrl parameter.
-The connection object is stored in the $sitecoreServer variable and can be used as a parameter for other Sitecore Razl cmdlets.

 Summary of Parameters:

 - **-SitecoreWebUrl** [Required] - The URL to use to contact the Razl service on the Sitecore server.